local-ch/lhs/README.md

 ## Where values hash

-Returns a hash of where conditions (active-record-like).
+Returns a hash of where conditions.
 Common to use in tests, as where queries are not performing any HTTP-requests when no data is accessed.

 ```ruby